-In the Genshin Impact 2.0 special program, Mihoyo revealed that Theater Mechanicus will make a return in the next update.
-The announcement reveals that ‘thanks to the efforts of the Theater Mechanicus Representative Komakata, everyone’s favourite game from Liyue is finally available in Inazuma’.
-As the original Theater Mechanicus was themed around Liyue’s Lantern Rite festival, we expect several aspects of the game to change and adapt for an Inazuman audience.
+Theater Mechanicus is back in the Genshin Impact 2.0 update.
+Mihoyo announced that “thanks to the efforts of the Theater Mechanicus Representative Komakata, everyone’s favourite game from Liyue is finally available in Inazuma”.
+As the original Theater Mechanicus was themed around Liyue’s Lantern Rite festival, several aspects of the game have changed and adapted to an Inazuman audience.

 How to play Genshin Impact Theater Mechanicus

-Theater Mechanicus is essentially a tower defense game, and can be played solo or in co-op mode with another player.
+To start the minigame, speak to Komakata in Inazuma.
+If you haven’t played Theater Mechanicus before, here’s the lowdown: it’s essentially a tower defence game, and can be played solo or in co-op mode with another player.
 Each stage consists of several waves of enemies; enemies enter through the purple portal and move through the stage toward the blue portal, which they escape through if they make it all the way there without being defeated.

 To stop monsters escaping, you construct towers, known as Mechanici, during the timed construction phase before each wave.
-You can see the paths that the incoming wave of enemies will take, marked by a glowing trail, plan your tower placement accordingly.
-Building Mechanici will cost Veneficus points, which are earned by defeating enemies and using Mystic Arts.
+You can see the paths that the incoming wave of enemies will take, marked by a glowing trail, so you can plan your tower placement accordingly.
+Building Mechanici costs Veneficus points, which are earned by defeating enemies.

 Theater Mechanicus Mechanici

 There are several kinds of towers that you can build to fend off the incoming swarm of beasties.
-Each tower has different attack effects based on its current level, gaining new abilities at levels three and five.
-Higher level towers are also more expensive to build.
+Each tower has different attack effects based on its respective element, and placing different types together will create powerful elemental reactions.